How Health Benefits Work

 Note: For NJ WorkAbility, Social Security’s disability rules related to earned income do not apply.

 If you currently get disability benefits, like Social Security Disability Insurance (SSDI), you already meet Social Security’s disability standards.
-If not, the Disability Review Team at New Jersey's Division of Medical Assistance & Health Services (DMAHS) checks to see if your disability qualifies for NJ WorkAbility.
+If not, New Jersey's Disability Determination Service (DDS) checks to see if your disability qualifies for Medicaid.

 If you already have a disability determination from Social Security or think that your disability meets Social Security’s standards, NJ WorkAbility might be an option for you.